 But, once I found out how relatively simple the building blocks of good relationships are and how devilishly difficult skillful use of them is if they don't come naturally, I have been obsessed with finding ways to look at the issues involved that make things work easier and ways to consciously make the right assumptions, actions, and words second nature.

-But our natural reaction to relationship problems is most likely to be to try to fix them, to run away, to avoid, or to try to overpower the other person.
-None of which works for long, but each certainly can seem right at the time.
+But, the first reaction to relationship problems is most often to try to fix them, to run away, to avoid, or to try to overpower the other person.
+None of this works for long, but it can be very seductive.

-Since natural tendencies, conventional wisdom, and common advice often points in the wrong direction, just how do we break free and do what is best for us?
+Since natural tendencies, conventional wisdom, and common advice often points in the wrong direction, just how do you break free and do what is best for you?

-To break negative cycles and start doing the often counter-intuitive things that will work we have to have knowledge, support, and skills to stand in and move through it.
+To break negative cycles and start doing the often counter-intuitive things that will work you have to have knowledge, support, and skills to stand in and move through it.

 Books, classes, forums, friends can all be big helps with relationship problems.
 Just try to seek support among people who are going in the same direction you are.
 A lot of what comes as well meaning advice from family and friends is colored by their own issues and/or meant more to be supportive of you personally than of your relationship.

-At this point in our lives most of us know full that we need to step up to the challenges and opportunities that come with aging including our relationship problems, but may find ourselves . . .
+At this point in our lives most of us know that we need to step up to the challenges and opportunities that come with aging including our relationship problems, but you may find yourself . . .

 If any or all of this sounds familiar, don't worry . . .